-Landfill gas (or LFG) is generated during the natural process of bacterial decomposition of organic material contained in municipal solid waste landfills or garbage dumps.
+Landfill gas is generated during the natural process of bacterial decomposition of organic material contained in municipal solid waste landfills or garbage dumps.
 The waste is covered and compressed mechanically as well as by the weight of the material that is deposited above.
 This material prevents oxygen from accessing the waste thus producing ideal conditions for anaerobic microorganism to flourish.
 This gas builds up and is slowly released into the atmosphere if the landfill site has not been engineered to capture the gas.

 The rate of production is affected by waste composition and landfill geometry, which in turn influence the bacterial populations within it, chemical make-up, thermal range of physical conditions and biological ecosystems co-existing simultaneously within most sites.
 This heterogeneity, together with the frequently unclear nature of the contents, makes landfill gas production more difficult to predict and control.

 Landfill gas is approximately forty to sixty percent methane, with the remainder being mostly carbon dioxide.
 Landfill gas also contains varying amounts of nitrogen, oxygen, water vapour, hydrogen sulphide, and other contaminants.
 Most of these other contaminants are known as “non-methane organic compounds” or NMOCs.

 Some inorganic contaminants (for example mercury) are also known to be present in landfill gas.
 There are sometimes also contaminants (for example tritium) found in landfill gas.
 The non-methane organic compounds usually make up less than one percent of landfill gas.